Flowise MCP server

 Troubleshooting

-• Missing API Key: Verify FLOWISE_API_KEY is set correctly
+• Missing API Key: Ensure FLOWISE_API_KEY is set correctly

-• Invalid Configuration: Don't set both FLOWISE_CHATFLOW_ID and FLOWISE_ASSISTANT_ID
+• Invalid Configuration: The server will not start if both FLOWISE_CHATFLOW_ID and FLOWISE_ASSISTANT_ID are set

-• Connection Errors: Ensure FLOWISE_API_ENDPOINT is correct and reachable
+• Connection Errors: Verify that FLOWISE_API_ENDPOINT is accessible

 There are two ways to add an MCP server to Cursor.
 The most common way is to add the server globally in the ~/.cursor/mcp.json file so that it is available in all of your projects.